 There are several lists on web design mistakes out there.
-Most of them focus on the web design itself but forget about other components such as how a good design becomes a great design through the right way of collecting feedback.
+Most of them focus on the web design itself but forget about other components such as how a good design becomes a great design through the right way of collecting and analyzing customer feedback.

 There’s always a feedback stage in the web design process which requires intensive interaction between co-workers, as well as external clients.
 And as in every intense interaction there’s plenty of room for improvement.

 Here’s my list of 6 common mistakes to avoid when collecting & giving feedback on design drafts.

 Well, it absolutely makes sense to gather as much feedback as possible from people working in different departments.
 Your project team will (and should) be the first place you go to ask for feedback on design drafts and prototypes.

 However, it is dangerous to simply ask someone because he/she’s just around.
 Well, yes.
 Ask him/her besides a couple of other people to gather different aspects you might forget.
 But always be specific and precise in your questions while collecting customer feedback.

 2. Generic questions like “Do you like it?”

 Do not ask your colleagues “how they like your design”.
 Ask them specific questions explaining the background and the story of the design first.